IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

 The inventory directory files contain the necessary information, such as host names, groups, and attributes, required to establish network connections with these hosts.
-Here is a copy of the [**inventory/hosts.yml**](https://gitlab.inetdoc.net/iac/lab-03/-/blob/main/inventory/hosts.yml?ref_type=heads) file.
+Here is a copy of the [**inventory/hosts.yaml**](https://gitlab.inetdoc.net/iac/lab03/-/blob/main/inventory/hosts.yaml?ref_type=heads) file.

 ```yaml=